 ISRE 2410.12-14 assumes that the auditor who has audited the entity’s financial statements for one or more annual periods already holds a sufficient understanding of the entity and its environment, including its internal control, as it relates to the preparation of annual financial information.
 You don’t rebuild this understanding from zero for the interim review.
 You update it.

 Paragraph 15 requires you to determine whether the understanding needs updating based on changes since the last annual audit.
 Has the entity changed its accounting system?
 Did it enter a new line of business?
-Were there significant changes in management, ownership, or internal control that affect interim financial reporting?
+Were there significant changes in management, ownership, financing arrangements, or internal control that affect interim financial reporting?

 This is where the efficiency gain of ISRE 2410 over ISRE 2400 sits.
-You're not writing a new understanding memo from scratch.
-You're documenting what has changed since the last audit and whether those changes require you to modify the nature or extent of your review procedures.
+You’re not writing a new understanding memo from scratch.
+You’re documenting what has changed since the last audit and whether those changes require you to modify the nature or extent of your review procedures.
+A single memo covering the update is usually sufficient.

 Procedures: what ISRE 2410 requires beyond inquiry and analytics